Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 *****

 ..
 Note::
   "Secondary Path prefix" refers to either a character's second highest rank Path or their second oldest Path, and may be applied as a prefix to their primary Path title purely for flavor if desired.
-Design a Noble Rogue, or a Ruinous Champion!
+Design a Noble Thaumaturge, or a Fell Champion!

 --------